-- 2.33 MRP is the statutory requirement for local authorities to set aside some of their revenue resources as provision for reducing the underlying need to borrow (Capital Financing Requirement CFR), ie the borrowing taken out in order to finance capital expenditure. - 2.34 Prior to the Local Authorities (Capital Finance and Accounting) (England) Regulations 2008, which came into force on 31 March 2008, the set aside was specified as a percentage of a council's CFR (2% for HRA debt, 4% for General Fund).
-The current Regulations are less prescriptive with a requirement to ensure the amount set aside is deemed to be prudent, although there is accompanying current MHCLG guidance which sets out possible methods a council might wish to follow. - 2.35 Current MHCLG guidance recommends that authorities prepare a statement of policy on making MRP in respect of the forthcoming year, with approval by full council before the start of the financial year.
-If these proposals subsequently need to be varied, a revised statement should be put to full council.
+- 2.34 MRP is the statutory requirement for local authorities to set aside some of their revenue resources as provision for reducing the underlying need to borrow (Capital Financing Requirement - CFR), ie the borrowing taken out in order to finance capital expenditure. - 2.35 Prior to the Local Authorities (Capital Finance and Accounting) (England) Regulations 2008, which came into force on 31 March 2008, the set aside was specified as a percentage of a Council's CFR (2% for HRA debt, 4% for General Fund).
+The current Regulations are less prescriptive with a requirement to ensure the amount set aside is deemed to be prudent, although there is accompanying current MHCLG guidance which sets out possible methods a Council might wish to follow. - 2.36 Current MHCLG guidance recommends that Council's prepare a statement of policy on making MRP in respect of the forthcoming year, with approval by full Council before the start of the financial year.
+If these proposals subsequently need to be varied, a revised statement should be put to full Council.
 Appendix C details the Council's policy for the provision of MRP.
-Within the revised MRP policy approved by Council last year, the unwinding of the previous over-provision was profiled equally over 10 years (£9.1m per year). - 2.36 Officers are proposing a revised profile for unwinding MRP over-provision in 2018-19 and 2019-20, that will increase the un-winding for each of the next two years.
-The maximum amount of un-wind in any one year cannot be more than the overall annual MRP calculation, as otherwise the Council would end up in a negative MRP position, which is not allowable under accounting rules.
-The maximum unwind allowable in 2018-19 is £13.5m and estimated to be similar in 2019-20.
-This reduction in MRP charges for these 2 years has been factored into the Council's CFR calculations set out earlier at Table 1.

-2.37 Officer recommendation is that the impact of the additional unwind, will be transferred to Council financial resilience reserves as part of the Council's broader risk strategy set out in the overall annual budget report to Cabinet on 29 January and Budget Council on 13 February 2019.
+Within the revised MRP policy approved by Council last year, the unwinding of the previous over-provision was profiled equally over 10 years. - 2.37 The maximum amount of un-wind in any one year cannot be more than the overall annual MRP calculation, as otherwise the Council would end up in a negative MRP position, which is not allowable under accounting rules.
+The current unwinding of the previous under-provision has been factored into the Council's CFR calculations set out earlier at Table 1. - 2.38 Officer recommendation is that the impact of the additional unwind, will be transferred to Council financial resilience reserves as part of the Council's broader risk strategy set out in the overall annual budget report to Cabinet on 26 January and Budget Council on 10 February 2021.